astropy/astropy/docs/coordinates/matchsep.rst

     >>> idx, d2d, d3d = match_coordinates_sky(c, catalog)  # doctest: +SKIP
     >>> idx, d2d, d3d = match_coordinates_sky(c.frame, catalog.frame)  # doctest: +SKIP

-It is possible to impose a separation constraint (e.g., the maximum separtion to be considered a match) by creating a boolean mask with ``d2d`` or ``d3d``.
+It is possible to impose a separation constraint (e.g., the maximum separation to be considered a match) by creating a boolean mask with ``d2d`` or ``d3d``.
 For example,::

     >>> max_sep = 1.0 * u.arcsec # doctest: +SKIP